sudha-bhargavi/myprojects/README.md

               7:In this directory create a directory called seeddata.
 This directory holds the data pulled from IMDB.

-              8:Copy the seeddata files(seedata.zip provided as an attachment) into this seeddata directory
+              8:Extract and copy the 5 seeddata files(seedata.zip provided as an gmail drive link) into this seeddata directory

               9: CastAndCrew.csv Episode.csv	Principals.csv	 Ratings.csv	Titles.csv